 - My introduction to the country (after going through an empty immigration station) was my driver from the Yangon airport singing Enrique Iglesias “Hero”, which came out in 2001, by the way.
 Him: “Do you like my singing?”
 Me: “Yes!”
 (No) Him: “Thank you!”
 Anyway, it was a good introduction to the friendliness of the Burmese people – they are so friendly.

-- Taking part in our block’s turn for giving morning offerings to the Monks.
+- I got to take part in our block’s turn for giving morning offerings to the Monks.
 Each day of the week the procession of monks goes down different city blocks.
 We provided spoonfuls of rice to each monk that went by thereby receiving advantages for the next life.

 - A bicycle tour recommended by some Irish girls I talked to for less than five minutes landed me on a ferry to a rarely-visited-by-tourists island with a local village where we road around an amazingly connected series of sidewalk/streets while hundreds of children ran out to give us high fives yelling “Mingalabar!” (literal translation is “It’s a blessing” but also used for “hello”) all while we dodged pot holes, dogs, baby chicks, cows, goats, motorbikes and more.
 I felt like the Queen.
 I only hope we brought as much joy to those kids as they brought to us.